Stratton-Lab/dataviz/readme.md

 - `pnpm run serve`

-  runs the app in production mode, serving it to [http://localhost:3000](http://localhost:3000). any edits will cause a reload.
+  serves the contents of the `dist` folder to [http://localhost:4173](http://localhost:4173). edits will not cause a reload.

 - `pnpm run build`

-  builds the app for production, and the resulting build is stored in `dist` folder.
+  builds the app for production, and the resulting build is stored in the `dist` subdirectory.

 - `pnpm run test`